Elfsong/elfsong.github.io-/_projects/bike.md

     </div>
 </div>
 <div class="caption">
-    I decided to have a foldable bike when I jumped to Singapore.
-It indeed expands my life circle.
+    I decided to have a foldable bike upon my arrival in Singapore, which has considerably broadened the scope of my daily explorations.
 </div>

 ---